benlubas/.dotfiles/README.md

 7. NVIM
   - You should be able to just run `v` to launch nvim
+  - Go install packer, and while you're at it add the line that will auto install the plugin manager when running nvim for the first time.
+That would be helpful.
   - open `~/.config/nvim/lua/benlubas/packer.lua`
     - `:so` to source the file.
     - `:PackerSync` to install all the plugins and themes